-Elizabeth manages to outthink the local constable (John Gielgud) and she and Victor leave for America.
+Elizabeth manages to outwit the local constable (John Gielgud) and she and Victor leave for America.
 Elizabeth tells Victor she is pregnant, and they hope to make a new life together.
 Alas, Polidori has booked passage on the same ship.
 As Victor is driven further into drunken depression by Polidori’s demands, Elizabeth searches Polidori’s cabin and discovers the Creature has stowed away on the ship.
 She tricks Polidori into the cabin, then locks the doors.
 Telling Victor what she has done, Victor releases Polidori and the Creature, and Polidori flees to the deck to seek help from the crew.
 There is a storm, Polidori is terrified by the lightning.
 The Creature fights off the crew and drags the pleading Polidori up the mast and ties him there, until he is struck by lightning.

 Victor is knocked out in the conflict.
 The Creature puts him to bed, tending his injuries in a surprisingly professional way.
 The crew has been rallied by their captain (Tom Baker) and attempt to kill the Creature, but he fights them off and they abandon ship.
 Elizabeth stays and confronts the Creature, comparing his unnatural life to the life of her unborn child.
 The Creature addresses her in Henry Clerval’s voice, then strangles her.
 He pilots the ship north into the Arctic.

 Waking, Victor discovers the ship deserted and icebound.
 He staggers across the fields of ice to the dim, distant shape of his creature, standing by a lonely mountain.
 First he berates the Creature for its evil, then breaks down and apologises for creating him, and then attempting to destroy him.
-He says that he wants to die, and will soon freeze to death.
+Victor says that he wants to die, and will soon freeze to death.
 He accepts that leaving the Creature all alone, living forever is intolerably cruel.
 After three hours of reacting to events, he finally takes responsibility for what he has done and begs the Creature to forgive him.
 The Creature doesn’t.